-- 1011 MCTP EIDs are the system-wide unique IDs used by the MCTP infrastructure to address endpoints and - 1012 for routing messages across multiple buses in the system.
-There is one EID assigned to a given physical
+- 1039 MCTP EIDs are the system-wide unique IDs used by the MCTP infrastructure to address endpoints and - 1040 for routing messages across multiple buses in the system.
+There is one EID assigned to a given physical - 1041 address.
+Most managed devices or management controllers will connect to just a single bus and have a

-- address.
-Most intelligent management devices (IMDs) or management controllers will connect to just a single bus and have a single EID.
-A non-bridge device that is connected to multiple different buses will - have one EID for each bus it is attached to. - Bus owners are MCTP devices that are responsible for issuing EIDs to devices on a bus segment.
-These EIDs come from a pool of EIDs maintained by the bus owner. - 1018 With the exception of the topmost bus owner (see 8.17.1), a given bus owner's pool of EIDs is - 1019 dynamically allocated at run-time by the bus owner of the bus above it in the hierarchy.
-Hot-plug devices - must have their EID pools dynamically allocated. - Once EIDs are assigned to MCTP endpoints, it is necessary for MCTP devices involved in a transaction - 1022 to understand something about the route a given message will traverse.
+- single EID.
+A non-bridge device that is connected to multiple different buses will have one EID for each bus it is attached to. - Bus owners are MCTP devices that are responsible for issuing EIDs to devices on a bus segment.
+These EIDs come from a pool of EIDs maintained by the bus owner. - 1046 With the exception of the topmost bus owner (see 8.17.1), a given bus owner's pool of EIDs is - dynamically allocated at run-time by the bus owner of the bus above it in the hierarchy.
+Hot-plug devices - shall have their EID pools dynamically allocated. - Once EIDs are assigned to MCTP endpoints, it is necessary for MCTP devices involved in a transaction - 1050 to understand something about the route a given message will traverse.
 Clause 9 describes how this - routing information is shared among participants along a message's route.

-8.17.1 Topmost Bus Owner
+8.17.1 Topmost bus owner

-- The topmost bus owner is the ultimate source of the EID pool from which all EIDs are drawn for a given MCTP network. - This is illustrated in Figure 5, in which the arrows are used to identify the role of bus ownership.
-The arrows point outward from the bus owner for the particular bus and inward to a device that is "owned" on the bus. - 1030 In Figure 5, device X in diagram A and bridge X in diagram B are examples of topmost bus owners. - 1031 Diagram A shows a device that connects to a single bus and is the topmost bus owner for the overall - MCTP network.
-Diagram B shows that a bridge can simultaneously be the topmost bus owner, as well as - the bus owner for more than one bus.
+- The topmost bus owner is the ultimate source of the EID pool from which all EIDs are drawn for a given MCTP network. - 10.55 This is illustrated in Figure 5, in which the arrows are used to identify the role of bus ownership.
+The arrows point outward from the bus owner for the particular bus and inward to a device that is "owned" on the bus.

+In Figure 5, device X in diagram A and bridge X in diagram B are examples of topmost bus owners.

+Diagram A shows a device that connects to a single bus and is the topmost bus owner for the overall

+MCTP network.
+Diagram B shows that a bridge can simultaneously be the topmost bus owner, as well as the bus owner for more than one bus.
 The different colors represent examples of different media.

-Figure 5 - Topmost Bus Owners
+Figure 5 - Topmost bus owners

-Version 1.2.1
+Version 1.3.1

-Figure 6 - Split Bridge
+Figure 6 - Split bridge

 An implementation may need to split a bus owner or bridge across two physical devices.
-Such an implementation must include a mechanism (for example, a link as shown in Figure 6) that enables the two parts to share a common routing table, or have individual copies of the routing table that are kept synchronized.
+Such an implementation shall include a mechanism (for example, a link as shown in Figure 6) that enables the two parts to share a common routing table, or have individual copies of the routing table that are kept synchronized.
 The definition of this mechanism is outside the scope of this specification.

-8.17.2 Use of Static EIDs and Static EID Pools
+8.17.2 Use of static EIDs and static EID pools

-In general, the only device that will require a static (pre-configured) EID assignment will be the topmost bus owner.
+In general, the only device that will require a static (pre-configured default assigned non-zero value) EID assignment will be the topmost bus owner.
 It needs a static EID because there is no other party to assign it an EID through MCTP.
 Otherwise, all other devices will have their EIDs assigned to them by a bus owner.